 - Requires specifying k in advance

-- Assumes spherical clusters (equal variance in all directions) — fails for elongated or non-convex clusters
+- Assumes spherical (equal variance in all directions) — fails for elongated or non-convex

 - Sensitive to initialization (run multiple times, take best result)